SteadyCadence/api-docs/content/06-records.md

 /api/v1/organizations/{organization_slug}/projects/{project_slug}/parties/
 ```

-_These methods requires using both an organization and a project slug.
-[Click here to learn about finding and formatting slugs](01-introduction.md#slugs)._
+_These methods require using both an organization and a project slug.
+[Click here to learn about finding and formatting slugs](01-introduction.md#user-content-formatting-urls-for-accessing-specific-objects)._

 A party JSON object contains the following properties: